solidify/Course_ContinuousTesting/UnitTestingAgenda.md

 The optional section explains how the Visual Studio (including dotnet) test infrastructure is constructed, which components are involved and how they interact.
 This also applies to Visual Studio Code and Jetbrains Rider IDE, and also when using the Resharper plugin.
 It explains what components you should use, and which to avoid.
 It also explains how you ensure your projects are properly set up for best use of the infrastructure.

 Visual Studio have real time test discovery and it has live unit testing, how does this affect the developer, and what should the developer be aware of.

+You may also get into situations where the test system fails in itself.
+We'll have a look at how you can "debug" your test process and figure out what goes wrong.